-One of the most frequently asked questions I get in the Food for Life classes that I teach is about how to eat healthy at restaurants.
+A couple of the most frequently asked questions I get in the Food for Life classes that I teach are about how to eat healthy when dining out and where to find good vegetarian restaurants.

 Rest assured, living a healthy plant-based lifestyle does not mean you need to forgo your social life and give up the pleasures of dining out.